Muddy-Branch-Alliance/muddy_branch_maps/README.md

 Here is a brief explanation of all of the underlying components this map relies on to render and display an intereactive map.

+## Deployment

+If you are interested in deploying (or modifying) this map from your own account:

+1. Clone this repo
+3. Enable Github Pages in the new location
+4. Search and replace any hard-coded references to the original Github Pages hosting site (e.g. https://mizmay.github.io/) with the new domain

 ## Data from OpenStreetMap

 The trail geometry, along with associated parking lots, trailheads, and other waypoints are all associated [with a single route relation in OpenStreetMap](https://www.openstreetmap.org/relation/18728360).
 To update any of those features on this map: